-OBJ: Explain how the Constitution attempted to improve America's governance, and outline the major institutions established by the Constitution MSC: Understanding
+OBJ: Explain how the Constitution attempted to improve America's governance and outline the

 5. The process of ratifying the Constitution generated extensive disagreements between Federalists and Antifederalists.
 Discuss three issues that divided the Federalists and Antifederalists during the ratification debate and summarize each side's arguments on these issues.